-It comes up most frequently in the context of voucher programs and school choice, allegedly as an argument why school choice is unconstitutional or subversive of education, because parents might make the “wrong” choice for their kids.
+The argument mostly revolves around voucher programs, supposedly proving that school choice is unconstitutional or subversive of education, because parents might make the “wrong” choice for their kids.
 Good thing those nice friendly legislators, bureaucrats, and unions are there to set you dumb parents straight.

-In Politico, Stephanie Simon cants about $1 billion that goes to private schools in 14 states, including — brace yourselves — literally hundreds of religious schools, with thousands of students, some of which teach creationism.
-But she spends no time at all talking about the fifty million students in 100,000 public schools who are taught science badly — or not at all.
+For instance, at Politico, Stephanie Simon cants about $1 billion that goes to private schools in 14 states, including — brace yourselves — literally hundreds of religious schools, with thousands of students, some of which teach creationism.
+But she spends no time at all talking about the fifty million students in a hundred thousand public schools who are taught science badly — or not at all.

 Government at all levels will spend $664 billion on primary and secondary education this year, with the result that only one in five high school seniors will be proficient in science.
-As my former Reason colleague Lisa Snell points out, for minority students and those in poor areas, it’s much lower.
-Only 4% of African American and 8% of Hispanic high school seniors are proficient in science, while at the fourth grade level, barely five percent of students in Detroit, Cleveland, and Baltimore are proficient.
+As Reason‘s Lisa Snell points out, for minority students and those in poor areas, it’s much lower.
+Only four percent of African-American and eight percent of Hispanic high school seniors are proficient in science; barely five percent of all fourth graders in Detroit, Cleveland, and Baltimore are proficient.

-This is the national scandal that should capture our attention, not red herring sensationalism about a “billion dollars for creationism” — which, as Matt Ladner points out, is much less than the entire annual budget for one school district in Dallas.
+This is the national scandal that should capture our attention, not some sensationalist red herring about a “billion dollars for creationism” — which, as Matt Ladner points out, is significantly less than the entire annual budget for one school district in Dallas.

 Empirical research suggests that poor students who are given the chance to opt into private schools do better and graduate at higher rates.
 But even if it didn’t, just what could it hurt to try experimenting?
 Students are already failing at spectacular rates.

 The current approach of more spending, more regulations, more standardized tests, and less choice hasn’t helped students any.
 Give parents the freedom to choose what’s best for their kids; they could hardly do worse than the politicians have done for them.